 In a tight budget hiring a PR agency would be a costly affair or even hiring a freelancer can cost you somewhere around Rs 15k-20k.
 Therefore, we advise you to create your own media list or set of journalists whom you want to write about your restaurant business and pitch the story idea related to the interest and expertise of the journalist.
 However, the story ideas and ‘PR pitches’ usually see the archive folder unless there is a pre-existing relationship or the idea is too strong which hits the journalist’s mind.

 In this, you need to find the right business which is not your competition but caters to your target audience.
-For example, if you are new takeaway joint in the newly developed market where there are different types of stores like bakery, grocery shops, etc, you can partner with the bakery shop and offer a complimentary dessert and in return, the bakery can distribute discount coupons on your behalf.
+For example, if you are new takeaway joint in the newly developed market where there are different types of stores like bakeries, grocery shops, etc, you can partner with the bakery shop and offer a complimentary dessert and in return, the bakery can distribute discount coupons on your behalf.
 You can also tie up together, and run combo offers.
 This will help in leveraging each others’ assets, which can help in expanding the customer base.